 Get Recording

 Now you have all the info you could ever wish for to go out and record all the meetings you ever wanted.
 So what are you waiting for?
-Download tl;dv, the best online meetings platform, and partner it with the video conferencing platform of your choice.
+Download tl;dv, the best online meeting platform, and partner it with the video conferencing platform of your choice.

 Download the extension for Google Meet here, or get it for Zoom over here.